 Columbia River Trophy Smallmouth Bass: Smallmouth bass are fast becoming a popular sport fish on the fly.
 Joe Warren is presenting smallmouth fly fishing techniques to target trophy smallmouth in the Columbia river!
 He will discuss seasons, depth, presentation, flies and gear.
 Joe has published articles on fly fishing for smallmouth in the Columbia River and has a DVD out called, Smallmouth Fly Tactics.

 David Paul Williams

-Title of Program and Description: Fly Fishing For Western Smallmouth.
-Smallmouth bass abound in the West and the hard-fighting fish are a kick to catch.
-Come learn about the fish, what it eats, where it lives and leave knowing how to catch them.
+Fly Fishing for Western Smallmouth: Smallmouth bass abound in the West and catching these hard-fighting fish is more fun than the proverbial barrel of monkeys.
+Come learn about the fish, what it eats, where it lives, what it eats and leave knowing how to catch them.